Policy Mirror Descent with Lookahead: Extension to Function Approximation

 \end{theorem}

-Notice that our performance bound does not depend on the state space size like in sec.~\ref{sec:inexact-h-pmd} and depends instead on the dimension~$d$ of the feature space.
-We should notice though that the choice of the set~$\mathcal{C}$ is crucial for this result and given by the Kiefer-Wolfowitz theorem~\citep{kiefer-wolfowitz60} which guarantees that~$|\mathcal{C}| = \mathcal{O}(d^2)$ as discussed in~\citet{lattimore-szepesvari-api}.
+The proof of Theorem~\ref{thm:hpmd-linear-fa} can be found in Appendix~\ref{appx:proof-thm63}.
+Notice that our performance bound does not depend on the state space size like in sec.~\ref{sec:inexact-h-pmd} and depends on the dimension~$d$ of the feature space instead.
+We should notice though that the choice of the set~$\mathcal{C}$ is crucial for this result and given by the Kiefer-Wolfowitz theorem~\citep{kiefer-wolfowitz60} which guarantees that~$|\mathcal{C}| = \mathcal{O}(d^2)$ as discussed in~\citep{lattimore-szepesvari-api}.
+Moreover, our method for function approximation yields a sample complexity that is instance independent.
+Existing results for PMD with function approximation \citep{alfano-yuan-rebeschini23pmd-param, yuan-et-al23log-linear-npg} depend on distribution mismatch coefficients which can scale with the size of the state space.

-As in the previous sections, our method for function approximation yields a sample complexity that is instance independent.
-In comparison to \citet{alfano-yuan-rebeschini23pmd-param, yuan-et-al23log-linear-npg}, their results depend on distribution mismatch coefficients which can scale with the size of the state space.
+In terms of computational complexity, at each iteration, $h$-PMD uses $O((MA)^h)$ elementary operations where $M$ is the size of the minibatch of trajectories used, $A$ is the size of the action space and $h$ is the lookahead depth.
+This computational complexity which scales exponentially in $h$ is inherent to tree search methods.
+Despite this seemingly prohibitive computational scaling, tree search has been instrumental in practice for achieving state of the art results in some environments \citep{muzero, hessel2022} and modern implementations (notably using GPU-based search on vectorized environments) make tree search much more efficient in practice.